Written by

 Is withholding tax 15%?

-This is a key change from the pre-2023 law, which applied a 20% rate to this same bracket.
-This reduction is part of the TRAIN Law adjustments that took full effect in 2023 and remain the standard for 2025.
+This reduction is part of the TRAIN Law adjustments that took full effect in 2023 and remain the standard for both the 2025 and 2026 tax cycles.

 How the ‘Ease of Paying Taxes’ (EOPT) Act Affects Filers

-While the tax rates are set by the TRAIN Law, the process of filing in 2025 is governed by the new Ease of Paying Taxes (EOPT) Act (RA 11976), which was enacted in 2024.
+While the tax rates are set by the TRAIN Law, the process of filing in 2026 is governed by the Ease of Paying Taxes (EOPT) Act (RA 11976), which was enacted in 2024.

 For employees, the primary impact is administrative simplification.
 The law emphasizes electronic filing and removes the previous distinction between “filing” and “payment” deadlines, unifying them to a single due date.
 For employees filing Form 1700, this deadline remains April 15.